kusumowidi/Bike-sharing-Dicoding-Project/README.md

 - `dashboard/`: This directory contains dashboard.py which is used to create dashboards of data analysis results.
 - `data/`: Directory containing the raw CSV data files.
 - `Proyek_Analisis_Data_Bike_Sharing.ipynb/`: This file is used to perform data analysis.
-- `requirements.txt/`: This file lists all the modules needed.
 - `README.md`: This documentation file.

 ## Installation